 “Alcohol addiction is a problem for many people, yet banning alcohol made it worse.”

 Joanne Naughton was a member of the New York Police Department for over 20 years, starting as a police officer and retiring a lieutenant in 1987.
 She worked in the narcotics bureau making undercover street-level buys for three years.
-As an attorney, she witnessed the drug war from the defendant side, representing indigent defendants for the Legal Aid Society in Manhattan.
+Later, as an attorney, she witnessed the drug war from the defendant side, representing indigent defendants for the Legal Aid Society in Manhattan.

 Joanne has spent a lifetime as a public servant in criminal justice.
-While an NYPD officer, she was involved in developing the first sex crimes unit in the country, a model that was widely replicated.
-In 1997 she ran for district attorney of Westchester County, New York.
-She received her BA and JD from Fordham University.
-She taught Criminal Justice at John Jay College of Criminal Justice and recently retired from the faculty at Mercy College.
+While an NYPD officer, she was also involved in developing the first sex crimes unit in the country, a model that was widely replicated.
+In 1997 she ran for District Attorney of Westchester County, New York; and from 1998 to 2011 she was an Assistant Professor at Mercy College where she taught Criminal Justice.